-Resource Modeling deals with simulating and analyzing the non-functional properties of models: code deployment on varying numbers and kinds of machines, and the effects of different CPU speeds, interconnection bandwidth, code locality, etc. on the performance of a system.
-This section describes the constructs ABS offers to the modeler.
+Resource Modeling deals with simulating and analyzing the non-functional properties of models: planning and executing code deployment on varying numbers and kinds of machines, and the effects of different CPU speeds, interconnection bandwidth, code locality, etc. on the performance of a system.
+We call resources that influence deployment decisions static resources, and resources that influence performance dynamic resources.
+This section describes the constructs ABS offers to the modeler that form the base of qualitative and quantitative modeling of resources.

-We introduce several tightly-connected concepts: resource types and resource annotations using them, resource configurations, and deployment components.
+We introduce several tightly-connected concepts: resource types and resource annotations using them (Section 3.1), resource configurations (Section 3.2), and deployment components (Section 3.3).
 In brief, deployment components provide a resource configuration to cogs and their processes; resource configurations assign quantities to (a subset of all) resource types, and resource annotations describe semantic effects of parts of the model on a resource configuration (e.g., consuming some CPU by executing a certain statement).

-All language identifiers described in this section reside in the ABS.DC package.
-To use them, define a module as follows:
+All language identifiers described in this section reside in the ABS.DC module.
+To use them, import this module as follows:

+'''

+module Name;

-module Name; import from ABS.DC;
+import from ABS.DC;

+'''